Autophagy: Targeted interplay between bacterial pathogens and host autophagy

 On the other hand, bacterial proteins from various pathogenic genera are also able to modulate autophagy.
 There are genus-specific patterns in the phases of autophagy that are potentially regulated by a given pathogen group.
 Some autophagy phases can only be modulated by particular pathogens, while some phases are modulated by multiple pathogen genera.
 Some of the interplay-related bacterial proteins have proteolytic and post-translational activity such as phosphorylation and ubiquitination and can interfere with the activity of autophagy proteins.

 Molecular biology

+ATG is short for "AuTophaGy"-related, which is applied to both genes and proteins related to the biological process of autophagy.
+There are about 16-20 conserved ATG genes coding for many core ATG proteins conserved from yeast to humans.
+ATG may be part of the protein name (such as ATG7) or part of the gene name (such as ATG7), although all ATG proteins and genes do not follow this pattern (such as ULK1).

+To give specific examples, the UKL1 enzyme (kinase complex) induces autophagosome biogenesis, and ATG13 (Autophagy-related protein 13) is required for phagosome formation.